-The notice period may also help to avoid conflict across jurisdictions, in particular between the existing derogation in Queensland and the draft rule.
-The five day notice period should allow for compliance with both rules, with Queensland notices potentially sent out in advance of other jurisdictions.
+The notice period may also help to avoid conflict across jurisdictions, in particular between the existing derogation in Queensland and the final rule.
+The five business day notice period should allow for compliance with both rules, with Queensland notices potentially sent out in advance of other jurisdictions.

-Table 5.1: Example Timeline for 1 July 2019 Advance notice for a large retailer
+Table 5.2: Example Timeline for 1 July 2019 Advance notice for a large retailer

-WEEK BEGINNING WEEK KEY DATES WEEKLY PROCESSES 29 April Week 1 AER to finalise network tariffs Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 6 May Week 2 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 13 May Week 3 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 20 May Week 4 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 27 May Week 5 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 3 June Week 6 First notice mailed Mail Out 10 June Week 7 Mail Out, Call Centre Response 17 June Week 8 Last notice mailed Call Centre Response 24 June Week 9 Notices due - Latest Call Centre Response 1 July Week 10 Price Change Call Centre Response
+• • WEEK BEGINNING WEEK KEY DATES WEEKLY PROCESSES 29 April Week 1 AER to finalise network tariffs Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 6 May Week 2 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 13 May Week 3 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 20 May Week 4 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 27 May Week 5 Pricing Decision, Data Preparation, Marketing, Production, Briefing, Test, Approval 3 June Week 6 First notice mailed Mail Out 10 June Week 7 Mail Out, Call Centre Response 17 June Week 8 Last notice mailed Call Centre Response 24 June Week 9 Notices due - Latest Call Centre Response 1 July Week 10 Price Change Call Centre Response

-AEMC
+Source: AEMC

-The Commission is of the view that while five business days notice is likely to have a beneficial impact on the commercial and operational requirements of retailers it should have little detrimental impact on consumers.
+The Commission is of the view that while five business days' notice is likely to have a beneficial impact on the commercial and operational requirements of retailers it should have little detrimental impact on consumers.
 In fact, it may, through the avoidance of higher retailer costs and the reduction in call centre wait times, have a beneficial impact versus a longer notice period.
+Further, as pointed out by the ESC in their draft report "a prompt to take action is most likely to be effective if it is as close as practical to the time the consumer is required to make and act on a decision."88